-The fixed costs of a pizzeria include the rent, the utilities, insurance, and bookkeeping.
-You should strive to keep the fixed costs of your pizzeria between 15 and 20 percent of gross sales.
+The fixed costs of a pizzeria include the rent, the utilities, insurance, advertising cost, maintenance cost and sales tax.
+You should strive to keep the fixed costs of your pizzeria between 30 and 40 percent of gross sales.
 The hardest part of controlling these expenses is controlling what you need to spend on the utilities especially on the electric.
 That is why you need to install a walk in cooler to supply most of the refrigeration, it helps keep the overall refrigeration cost down.

 The rental cost is set in place when you sign the lease and take over the store.
 That is why it is so important to keep your rental cost at about $1.25 a sq ft, and the space at about a thousand square feet.
-That way your rental cost is about $1,250.00 a month, and you need to do about twenty thousand a month to support that rental cost.
+That way your rental cost is about $1,250.00 a month, and you need to do about twenty five thousand a month, or $6250.00 a week to support that rental cost.

 Managing the marketing of your pizzeria